Her Story is Coming

 In 1954, a young woman was unearthed in northern Alabama in an iron casket.
 Her identity has remained a mystery...

-In 1954, Hub Pugh hit an object with his backhoe.
+In 1954, Hub Pugh hit an object with a road grader.
 When he got off his tractor, he realized he had hit something that was beyond anything he had ever read about or heard of on Sci-Fi radio serials.
 It was an oblong, metal box with hook-like appendages on the sides.
 It resembled an ancient rusted over submarine with a green-tinted glass over the head.
 He looked in and peering back at him, was a face.
 Inside, perfectly preserved, was a young woman in an ornate, flowered dress.